Venkatesh-8106/Ai_Chatbot/README.md

-# KHub Chatbot
+# Ai Chatbot

-KHub is a Flask-based AI chatbot application with a polished web interface, conversation history, and Gemini-powered responses.
+ It is a Flask-based AI chatbot application with a polished web interface, conversation history, and Gemini-powered responses.
 It lets users chat with an AI assistant while saving conversations in MongoDB for later use.

 ## Features
 - Responsive chat interface with light and dark themes